lshvartser1959/TSG-ICU/README.md

 The ADAPT function printing all the results of evaluation of the adaptiation algoritm described in the paper.

-Please refernce our paper in case you will use the code or the adaptation algorithm from here.
+Please reference our paper in case you will use the code or the adaptation algorithm from here.